Quantum geometry of singlet superconductors: Quantum geometry and electromagnetic responses of singlet superconductors

 \subsubsection{Static current-current correlator: Paramagnetic current}

 In the presence of a static vector field that modulates with a finite wave vector ${\bf q}=q{\hat{\boldsymbol\nu}}$, the zero temperature London equation (in SI unit) is modified by\cite{Tinkham04}

 where $J_{\mu 2}({\bf q})$ is the usual diamagnetic current that gives the Meissner effect, and is determined by the penetration depth $\lambda_{L}$ in 3D.
+Equation (\ref{J1J2_K}) also implies that we work in the London gauge where the vector potential is proportional to the current.
 The $J_{\mu 1}({\bf q})$ is a paramagnetic current that acts against $J_{\mu 2}({\bf q})$ and only occurs at ${\bf q}\neq{\bf 0}$.
 The paramagnetic current may be regarded as a response to the static vector field, described by the perturbation in Eq.~(\ref{Hprime_jA}) but with a static $A_{\mu}({\bf q},t)=A_{\mu}({\bf q})$, and be cauculated by a linear response theory

 yielding the response coefficient

 which agrees with the result directly calculated from applying first order perturbation theory to the BCS ground state\cite{Tinkham04}.